huBioinfo/CytoCommunity/README.md

 CytoCommunity can be utilized through both supervised and unsupervised learning.
 And using CytoCommunity requires five steps:

-  1.Constructing the KNN gragh.
+  1. Constructing the KNN gragh.

-  2.Importing the data acquired from the KNN gragh in step 1.
+  2. Importing the data acquired from the KNN gragh in step 1.

-  3.Performing soft clustering through supervised or unsupervised learning.
+  3. Performing soft clustering through supervised or unsupervised learning.

-  4.Concensus clustering.
+  4. Concensus clustering.

-  5.Visualization of the result of clustering.
+  5. Visualization of the result of clustering.

 #### Running Step0_Construct_KNNgraph.py